 68278 (2001 FC7) is a small asteroid whose orbit approaches the orbit of Earth but does not cross it.
 NASA JPL has classified 2001 FC7 as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 2001 FC7 orbits the sun every 628 days (1.72 years), coming as close as 1.27 AU and reaching as far as 1.60 AU from the sun.
-2001 FC7 is about 0.9 kilometers in diameter, making it small in absolute terms, but larger than ~97% of asteroids, comparable in size to the Golden Gate Bridge.
+2001 FC7 is about 0.9 kilometers in diameter, making it larger than ~97% of asteroids but small compared to large asteroids, comparable in size to the Golden Gate Bridge.

 2001 FC7's orbit is 0.26 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.